 (Apologies for sound quality problems with this video.)

 Dr Ngozi Elumogo, Consultant Clinical Microbiologist in the Norfolk and Norwich University Hospital (NNUH), is the clinical lead on the RESTORE-ME project.
 She talked about the safety aspects of Faecal Microbiota Transplants.
-She has been using FMT to treat recurrent infections of Clostridiodes difficile (C. diff) bacteria.
+She has been using IMT to treat recurrent infections of Clostridiodes difficile (C. diff) bacteria.
 Her talk covered the process, which includes stringent safety procedures top screen the donor material.

 Dr Andy Atkin, a Lecturer in Behavioural Epidemiology from the University of East Anglia’s School of Health Sciences talked about his role in the project.
 He will be measuring the physical activity, which is one of the primary outcomes of the study.
 Participants will be given an activity monitor that collects data that will allow him to assess overall activity level, intensity and patterns of activity.